Laxmi Prasad Devkota

-Laxmi Prasad Devkota (लक्ष्मीप्रसाद देवकोटा) (1909-1959) was a Nepalese poet, playwright, novelist, and politician.
-Honored with the title of Mahakabi (महाकवि) in Nepali literature, he was known as a poet with a golden heart, and is considered one of the most famous literary figures in Nepal.
-Some of his popular works include Muna Madan, Sulochana, Kunjini, Bhikhari, and Shakuntala.
+Laxmi Prasad Devkota (Note: लक्ष्मीप्रसाद देवकोटा) (12 November 1909 – 14 September 1959), was a Nepalese poet, novelist, playwright, scholar, lawyer, lecturer, and politician.
+Honored with the title of Mahakavi in Nepalese literature.
+(Note: महाकवि; Mahakavi is translated as Great poet) He is regarded as one of the greatest literary figures in Nepal, and often described as a poet with a golden heart.
+Devkota is best known for works such as Muna Madan, Sulochana, Kunjini, Bhikhari, and Shakuntala.

-Early life
+Early life and education

+Statue of Devkota in Tribhuvan University.

-Devkota was born on the night of Lakshmi Puja on 12 November 1909 (27 Kartik 1966 BS Teel Madhav Devkota and Amar Rajya Lakshmi Devi in Dhobidhara, Kathmandu.
+Laxmi Prasad Devkota was born on the night of Lakshmi Puja on 12 November 1909 (27 Kartik 1966 BS) to Til Madhav Devkota and Amar Rajya Lakshmi Devi in Dhobidhara, Kathmandu.
 His father was a Sanskrit scholar, who taught him in his childhood.
 He started his formal education at Durbar High college, where he studied both Sanskrit grammar and English.
-After finishing his calculationexams from Patna at the age of 17, he pursued a Bachelor of Arts along with a Bachelor of Laws at Tri-Chandra College and graduated from Patna University as a private examinee.
+After finishing his matriculation exams from Patna at the age of 17, he pursued a Bachelor of Arts along with a Bachelor of Laws at Tri-Chandra College and graduated from Patna University as a private examinee.
 His desire to complete his master's degree was left incomplete due to his family's financial conditions.

 A decade after his graduation as a lawyer, he started working in the Nepal Bhasaanuwad Parishad (Publication Censor Board), where he met famous playwright Balkrishna Sama.
 At the same time, he also worked as a lecturer at Tri-Chandra College and Padma Kanya College.